Shortcut: download the latest Geant4 virtual machine files here.

 6. Previous Geant4 versions remain available from this link.

 - Depending on your country, you may need to change your keyboard settings.
-From your Linux virtual machine, click on the System tab (top of screen).
-Select Preferences, then Keyboard, then Layouts tab and select your keyboard.
+From your Linux virtual machine, click on the local1 ID on the top right corner, select Settings, then Region & Language.
+Then select your keyboard.

 - You may also want to change the default language, in particular for menus.
-For this, simply logout (local1) and select the new language directly on the login window.
+For this, simply proceed as above and select Language.

 - The default username account is local1 and it has the same password (see README file above at item 1).

 - You can configure entirely by your own your virtual Linux machine as root.
-The root password is scilinux6.4.
+The root password is centos7.

 - You may define an exchange directory between your Windows or Linux default installation and the Linux virtual machine containing Geant4 in the VM menu; for example, for the VMware software, do as follows :